 Education (2020 cohort)

 Before embarking on my DPhil at Oxford, I completed my PGCE and MEd in Primary Education at the University of Cambridge.
-As a service child myself, I have lived experience and with that, a deep compassion for children who experience disadvantage in education because of their backgrounds.
+As a service child myself, I have lived experience and with that, a deep compassion for children who experience challenges in education because of their backgrounds.
+In addition to my DPhil work, I am also a Trustee for the Armed Forces Education Trust; a grant-giving charity for service children.

 I am very grateful to the ESRC for acknowledging the value of my research and supporting me to work towards improving the educational experiences of service children.